Vaibhav3M/Chicago-crime-analysis/README.md

   1. Predicting the type of crime(s) and probability of crimes based on location.
   2. Predicting the type of crime(s) based on Time and also on other parameters.

-**Related Work**
+**Related Work:**
 Many literatures are trying to predict the crimes.
 Sunil Yadav et al M. Timbadia is using supervised, semi-supervised and unsupervised learning techniques to predict the crime in India, including Apriori Algorithm, Naive Bayes Algorithm and regression algorithm [1].
 Romika Yadav and S. Kumari Sheoran came up with auto regression techniques for time series data where she is trying to improve the accuracy of prediction by identifying the relationship among crime attributes [2].
 B.Sivanagaleela and S. Rajesh  is using a fuzzy C-means algorithm, but he only focuses on where the crime will occur and doesn’t care about the type of the crimes [3].
-Hongjian Wang at el Team studied the problem of crime rate inference at the neighborhood level.

 # ➢ II.
 Materials and Methods